iaaron-xyz/sign-up-form/README.md

-# sign-up-form
+# Sign-up form webpage
-Sign-up form with validation fields.
-Log in and Sign up.
+This project is a sign-up and sign-in form webpage with validation methods implemented using basic HTML, CSS  and JavaScript.